FirebirdSQL/jaybird/devdoc/jdp/jdp-2019-01-jaybird-design-proposal.md

 A document can have multiple status values, but _Draft_ and _Published_ are mutually exclusive.

+When a draft is not yet complete, it is advisable, but not required to not assign a JDP number yet, and put it in the directory `work-in-progress`.

 #### Type

 The type of document.
 Possible values: